ztcrypto/lido-dao/README.md

 * Write test cases for this function in a language / framework of your choice
 * Add a new section in this file that describes your process clearly enough to replicate

-To complete the assignment, fork this repository and make changes there.
+To complete the assignment, fork this repo, make changes there, and then add Github user sforman2000 to the repo when you're finished.
 Your submission will be judged based on functionality, documentation, and test coverage.
 We recommend spending no more than three hours on this assignment.

 <hr/>